 A version of this article was first published in September 2009 by The Jewish Telegraphic Agency -- JTA: The Global News Service of the Jewish People.
 Related postings on this website include "Religion and Politics: What Barack Obama could learn from Benjamin Disraeli" and "Obama's Cairo Speech: Line-by-Line Israel Analysis."

 Neville Chamberlain’s three years (1937-1940) as British Prime Minister earned him infamy in Jewish history.
 His appeasement policy enabled Germany to become a giant by subversion of first Austria and then Czechoslovakia.
-And, with the whole of the Indian subcontinent still under British rule, Chamberlain had added motivation to want to also appease Muslims.
-Along with British interests in the Arab Middle East, this was a factor that contributed to the 1939 decision to virtually close the doors of Palestine to Jewish refugees who were then desperately searching for a haven from Nazi oppression.
-In this regard, Chamberlain told the British Cabinet on April 20, 1939, that it was of "immense importance... to have the Moslem world with us...
-If we must offend one side, let us offend the Jews rather than the Arabs."
+And, with the whole of the Indian subcontinent still under British rule, Chamberlain then had added motivation to want to appease Muslims.
+Along with British interests in the Arab Mideast, a desire to cater to Muslim public opinion in India was also a factor that contributed powerfully to the 1939 decision to virtually close the doors of Mandate Palestine to Jewish refugees.
+They were then desperately searching for a haven from Nazi oppression.
+Nonetheless, Chamberlain told the British Cabinet (April 20, 1939) that it was of:

 Neville Chamberlain, UK Prime Minister 1937-1940